-19. CD slot: For a single CD system, insert a CD/MP3, label side up.
+19. CD slot: For a single CD system, insert a CD, label side up.

-For a CD6 system, press LOAD and select a CD slot using the memory presets.
-When prompted by the system, insert a CD/MP3 label side up.
+For a CD6 system, press LOAD

+and select a ČD slot using the memory presets.
+When prompted by the system, insert a CD label side up.

-Auxiliary input jack (Line in)
+Auxiliary input jack (Line in)-(if equipped)

-Driving while distracted can result in loss of vehicle control, accident and injury.
+WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
 Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
-The drivers primary responsibility is the safe operation of their vehicle.
+The driver's primary responsibility is the safe operation of their vehicle.
 Only use cell phones and other devices not essential to the driving task when it is safe to do so.

-Your vehicle is equipped with an Auxiliary Input Jack (AIJ).
 The Auxiliary Input Jack provides a way to connect your portable music player to the in-vehicle audio system.
 This allows the audio from a portable music player to be played through the vehicle speakers with high fidelity.
 To achieve optimal performance, please observe the following instructions when attaching your portable music device to the audio system.